Google Technology Is Helping Exterminators Kill Bugs Faster

-Google, Accenture, and a pest extermination company teamed up to build an app that could be the future of killing bugs.

 Imagine opening your favorite breakfast cereal, only to find half a dozen feasting weevils inside the box.
-Panicked, you call an exterminator — but what if instead of a dime-store Ghostbuster, the person that shows up at your house is a smartphone-wielding, AI-using, Google-powered, bug-destroying 21st century pest technician?
+Panicked, you call an exterminator — but what if instead of a dime-store ghostbuster, the person who shows up at your house is a smartphone-wielding, AI-using, Google-powered, bug-destroying 21st-century pest technician?

-If you live in the general vicinity of Reading, PA, that scenario could become a reality sooner than you might think.
+If you live in the general vicinity of Reading, Pennsylvania, that scenario could become a reality sooner than you might think.

 Using an app called PestID, exterminators who are part of the pilot program can take photos of bugs, upload them, and — using Google’s Vision API — instantly get information about what kind of insect it is and how to kill it.